Ibasam/SpatialStructure/README.txt

 2. To launch simulations at a specific hour (using the linux package "at"):
 # at: could be today, tomorrow,... friday,...
 > at 04:00am tomorrow
-> pkill -9 -u mbuoro R
+> pkill -9 -u username R
 > Rscript --vanilla metaIbasam.R 1 0 3 3 1 1 1 1 1 50 &
 > Rscript --vanilla metaIbasam.R 2 0 3 3 1 1 1 1 1 50 &
 > Rscript --vanilla metaIbasam.R 3 0 3 3 1 1 1 1 1 50 &